ethereumjs/ethereumjs-monorepo/README.md

 #### `vm.runBlock(opts, cb)`
 Processes the `block` running all of the transaction it contains and updating the miner's account.
 - `opts.block` - The [`Block`](./block.md) to process
+- `opts.generate` - a `Boolean`; whether to generate the stateRoot.
+If false  `runBlock` will check the stateRoot of the block against the Trie
 - `cb` - The callback

 --------------------------------------------------------